3D: Extrusion (Potterbot)

 Step Two: Print!
-On the web browser interface, you will be able to monitor and control the speed and extrusion rate of your print as it is in progress.
-Note: once the print has finished, there is no need to reset the Z - as long as you are using a print surface (a bat or board) that is the same thickness as the one you used in your initial print.
+On the web browser interface, you can monitor and control your print's speed and extrusion rate as it is in progress.
+Note: once the print has finished, there is no need to reset the Z - as long as you use a print surface (a bat or board) that is the same thickness as the one you used in your initial print.

 Step Two: Remove the extruder from the stand by unplugging the black cord and unlocking the straps.

-Step Three: Remove the silver cover and use the drill to slowly reverse the rod.
-Note: be sure to keep material off of the rod once it is exposed and avoid touching it.
-Check that the rod is properly greased on a regular basis.
+Step Three: Remove the silver cover and use the drill to reverse the rod slowly.
+Note: keep material off the rod once it is exposed and avoid touching it.
+Check that the rod is properly greased regularly.

 Step Four: Unscrew the attachments on each end of the tube - starting with the motor and then the nozzle.

 Step Five: Place the motor and rod attachment on a clean surface.
 Use the silver cover to push the nozzle attachment from the tube.